Live Full House: Recording

 This was the first of three live albums recorded by the J. Geils Band.
 The others were Blow Your Face Out in 1976 and Showtime! in 1982.

 Although living in Boston, the band had always considered Detroit their second home because of their enormous popularity there.
-Two of their three live albums were recorded in Detroit at various venues.
-The third live album was recorded in Detroit and Boston.
+The second live album "Blow Your Face Out" was recorded in Boston and Detroit, with the third and final live album "Showtime" being recorded at Pine Knob Music Theater in Clarkston, Michigan a suburb of Detroit.